Elephunk: Retrospective impact

-Elephunk and its singles are credited for pushing the Black Eyed Peas into stardom and cementing them as pop culture icons.
+Elephunk and its singles are credited for pushing Black Eyed Peas into stardom and cementing them as pop culture icons.
 The group's breakthrough record, it became their first charting album in numerous countries, as well as their first album to be certified by the Recording Industry Association of America (RIAA).
 Specifically, lead single "Where Is the Love?" is credited for establishing the group as a viable act worldwide.
 According to Katie Sharp from Mic, "it brought an oddball rap group from L.A. right into the public eye.
 Suddenly, there was a powerful force countering all the macho posturing in rap and the shallowness of pop — there was a catchy song delivering incisive cultural criticism about world peace in the wake of 9/11.
 And it became a massive global hit."

 The album was the group's first to feature Fergie, who was also credited for being "the primary vehicle for the Black Eyed Peas' rise to pop stardom, though.
 She not only brought sex appeal to the all-male dynamic, but she also brought a heavy emphasis on catchy hooks."
 Elephunk was also credited for individually propelling Fergie and will.i.am to global prominence.
 However, the group's newfound commercial success and the introduction of Fergie also resulted with what some critics perceived as a downgrade in quality of the group's music, and the group received accusations of selling out.
 Writing for Slant Magazine, Sal Cinquemani stated: "The Black Eyed Peas's 2003 breakthrough album, Elephunk, was a slow-building success story.
 Filling the album with irritatingly catchy songs was a bold, ballsy move you couldn't help but admire, and it transitioned the Peas, with the aide of new member Stacy Ferguson, from the Fugees-lite to omnipresent pop supergroup."

-During the Elephunk Tour (2004), which supported Elephunk worldwide, the Black Eyed Peas commenced production of their fourth studio album Monkey Business.
+During the Elephunk Tour (2004), which supported Elephunk worldwide, Black Eyed Peas commenced production of their fourth studio album Monkey Business.
 It was released on May 25, 2005, and became the group's first US Billboard 200 top-ten album, debuting at number two, and produced their first two US Billboard Hot 100 top-three singles-"Don't Phunk with My Heart" and "My Humps".

-10 years after the release of Elephunk, will.i.am revealed that representatives from the Black Eyed Peas' then-label A&M Records did not like the songs produced for the album, namely "Where Is the Love?", "Shut Up" and "Let's Get Retarded", as they didn't consider them "hits".
+10 years after the release of Elephunk, will.i.am revealed that representatives from Black Eyed Peas' then-label A&M Records did not like the songs produced for the album, namely "Where Is the Love?", "Shut Up" and "Let's Get Retarded", as they didn't consider them "hits".
 He added: "Me and apl.de.ap were like, 'Look, dude.
 If this is going to be our last record, a lot of groups like us are getting dropped.
 Let's just make the kind of record we want to make; our record.'
 And so 'Elephunk' was our record."
 Despite A&M's initial reaction, aforementioned three songs were all released as singles and became award-winning international hits.